mailjet/joomla-mailjet-plugin-apiv3/README.md

 Mailjet's official plugin for Joomla will:

-* Reconfigure your mail function to use Mailjet's SMTP;
+*Reconfigure your mail function to use Mailjet's SMTP;
-* Create an "Options" page to manage your email settings;
+*Create an "Options" page to manage your email settings;
-* Display a dashboard for your contact lists management;
-* Provide a signup widget, so your visitors can sign up to your Mailjet mailing lists.
+*Provide contact management including a signup widget, so your joomla contacts synchronise automatically with your Mailjet mailing lists.
+*Allow you to use a drag-and-drop WYSIWYG newsletter builder directly within your interface or choose from any of our many pre-built templates
+*Allow you to look at your transactional and marketing email statistics (opens, clicks, bounces... ) in real time

 ### Secure & real-time SMTP relay for all your emails